Violence prevention

 When addressing the issue of family violence with an employee, ensure that you:

-• Clearly identify any job performance problems you have observed (e.g.: “I notice that you are having difficulty meeting your deadlines and you don't seem quite yourself.
-Is there anything I can do to help?”)
+• Identify any job performance problems you have observed in a clear way.
+Here’s an example: “I notice you’re having difficulty meeting your deadlines and you don't seem quite yourself.
+Is there anything I can do to help?”

-• Use respectful language, such as calling a person by their name or referring to the nature of the relationship such as “your partner,” “your spouse,” or “your friend”; avoid using labels such as “abuser” or “batterer”
+• Use respectful language.
+Call a person by their name or refer to the nature of the relationship.
+Use terms like “your partner,” “your spouse,” or “your friend”.
+Avoid using labels such as “abuser” or “batterer”.

 Adapted from: Safe@Work coalition (https://safeatworkcoalition.org/familyviolence)